lino-framework/book/docs/specs/dumps.rst

 Loading data from ...
 Installed 3 object(s) from 1 fixture(s)

-The result as seen by the user remains the same.
+The result as seen by the user is the same as in a.

 >>> shell("python manage_a.py show dumps.Foos")
 ... #doctest: +ELLIPSIS